 Emotional support can be absolutely essential to anyone part of a violent relationship.
 Friends, family, pastor and mental health providers can be very helpful.
 Many agencies will provide professional counseling at a fee based upon your income.
-Everyone at The Marin Law Firm, P.A. is committed to help if you have been accused of or charged with domestic violence, you could be facing life changing penalties, including losing contact with your children or family Because so much is at risk, it is critical to seek legal representation experienced in handling domestic violence cases.
+Everyone at The Marin Law Firm is committed to help if you have been accused of or charged with domestic violence, you could be facing life changing penalties, including losing contact with your children or family Because so much is at risk, it is critical to seek legal representation experienced in handling domestic violence cases.

 - Avoiding Parenting Plan Pitfalls

 - Custody & Visitation